gustavosobral/my-screen/README.md

 5. `$ rspec` - Run the specs to see if everything is working fine

 If everything goes OK, you can now run the project!

+### Cron Jobs

+The application has a Cron Job to notify terminals from playlists update.

+In development, you can run `$ whenever -w --set environment='development'` to write the jobs from `config/schedule.rb` on the crontab file.
+To clear the crontab file, you can run `$ whenever -c`.